-The EPMHS subcommittee is co-led by Dr. Ruth Patterson and Lauren Elliott, NP, each of whom co-led the EMPHS model development and piloting through the MST program, including early piloting of the EnAct! framework approach that builds on the EPMHS model.
-As subcommittee leaders, it is the responsibility of Dr. Patterson and Mrs. Elliott to oversee the coordination of meeting scheduling, agenda setting, decision making, notetaking and dissemination and collaborative actions.
-There are currently 24 members in the EPMHS subcommittee.
+The EPMHS working group is co-led by Dr. Ruth Patterson and Lauren Elliott, NP, each of whom co-led the EMPHS model development and piloting through the MST program, including early piloting of the EnAct! framework approach that builds on the EPMHS model.
+As leaders, it is the responsibility of Dr. Patterson and Ms. Elliott to oversee the coordination of meeting scheduling, agenda setting, decision making, notetaking and dissemination and collaborative actions.
+There are currently 28 members in the EPMHS working group.
 The responsibilities of these members include attending all ECDC meetings, actively participating in meetings with an open, growth mindset and leveraging their wisdom, resources, and power to help advance subcommittee goals.
-When subcommittee members cannot participate in a scheduled meeting, they agree to review the agenda and meeting notes and proactively comment and share their thoughts in areas of relevance to their expertise and work.
+When working group members cannot participate in a scheduled meeting, they agree to review the agenda and meeting notes and proactively comment and share their thoughts in areas of relevance to their expertise and work.